 “It’s all about the fiber.”

-It is not only breeding decisions, which “criate” better fiber producers with each succeeding generation, but also what we do with our annual harvest of all that fabulous fiber that sets us apart from so many farms and ranches that focus solely on selling breeding livestock.
-Every spring we realize a year’s worth of breeding, nutrition, and animal husbandry decisions when we harvest our alpacas’ fiber and ship it off to be processed into yarn and other finished goods.
+It was not only breeding decisions, which “criated” better fiber producers with each succeeding generation, but also what we did with our annual harvest of all that fabulous fiber that set Longwoods Alpacas apart from so many farms and ranches that focus solely on selling breeding livestock.
+Every spring we realized a year’s worth of breeding, nutrition, and animal husbandry decisions when we harvested our alpacas’ fiber and shipped it off to be processed into yarn and other finished goods.
 In years past, we sent our best blanket fiber to mills to be spun into yarn, while the neck fiber was either felted or thrown out with the leg/belly/chest fiber.
-Beginning in Spring 2008, our fiber will be sorted as soon as it comes off the animals, offering us a more uniform raw material and a wider range of processing options.
+Once I took the fiber sorting course, we realized it is ALL profitable, but you have to know what you have before you can decide what to do with it!
+Since Spring 2008, our fiber has been sorted as soon as it comes off the animals, offering us a more uniform raw material and a wider range of processing options.

 What is Fiber Sorting?